palewire/first-python-notebook/docs/src/export.md

 merged_list.to_csv("accident-rate-ranking.csv")
 ```

 The `to_csv()` method takes several optional arguments, but the most important one is the filename argument, which is used to specify the path and name of the CSV file to be created.
-The `index=False` argument tells pandas to not write the index column of the DataFrame to the CSV file.
-You can also specify the separator used by the CSV file by passing the sep parameter.
+The `index=False` keyword argument tells pandas to not write the index column of the DataFrame to the CSV file.
+You can also specify the separator used by the CSV file by passing the `sep` parameter.
 By default it's ",".

 ```{code-cell}